nbrandes/Waavform/README.md

 ## Usage

+First add an audio file to your project.

-Initialize `Waavform` with the name and the extension of an audio file.
+Initialize `Waavform` with the name and the extension of the audio file.

 ```swift
 Waavform(audio: "TheMoon", type: "mp3")